StefanBratanov/chotto/README.md

 This will install ready to use executables in the `build/install/chotto/bin` folder.

+## Generating randomness

+Generating randomness is an important part of the KZG Ceremony.
+Each participant needs to generate 4 different random secrets.
+The user should not have a knowledge of these generated values and also all secrets should be wiped out from memory after the contribution is complete.
+The way each random secret is generated in Chotto is as follows:

+* User provides `entropy-entry` argument of any number of bytes.
+* A seed with 256 bytes is initialised with the `entropy-entry` bytes. (truncated or padded with zeros)
+* Half or more bytes (256 - `entropy-entry` length or 128) are replaced by random bytes. (based on java.util.Random)
+* The seed is passed to a BLS KeyGen function which adds more randomness and ultimately generates the secret.

+The secrets only live in the process, so when logging in and signing your contribution via the browser there is no need to worry about the browser cache or cookies.
+After the process is terminated, all secrets will be wiped out from the memory.

 ## Usage

-`entropy-entry` is a required value to the process.
-It would be used as a seed to generate random secrets in the background.
-There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it a secret.
+Required arguments:

+* `entropy-entry`
+* `sequencer`

 ### Sample Usage